mrperfect2641/kid-education/docs/prd.md

 - Track quiz completion and scores
 - Student dashboard displays all quizzes added by teachers
 - Quizzes dynamically appear in student dashboard when teachers add them
+- Students can access and solve multiple quizzes added by teachers
 \n### 3.3 Module 3: Game / Challenge Module
 - Fun mini-tasks and challenges:'Sort the waste,' 'Save the trees,' 'Clean the ocean'\n- Fully working interactive games using HTML and JavaScript
 - Games are added and managed by teachers